2x2y2/tiny-vm/README.md

 The compiler is, admittedly, poorly-written.
 It WILL compile garbage if provided garbage.

 ## Example program
-The following program is a simple for-loop that prints all signed 16-bit integers.
+The following program is a simple for-loop that prints all signed 16-bit integers up to 32766.
 ```
 MOV R4 10
 MOV R5 11